-Maybe you are wondering how to get your kids from lazy summer days of sleeping in and staying up late to early school mornings of being dressed and out the door by 8.
+Maybe you are wondering how to get your kids from lazy summer days of sleeping in and staying up late to early school mornings of being dressed and out the door or in front of the computer for virtual learning by 8.
 Not to worry!
 We have scoured the internet to find all the best tips for transitioning back to school for you.

 1. Ease back into a school based sleep schedule.
 Those early mornings will be here soon so start putting the kids to bed and waking them earlier a week or two before school starts.
 Kids aged 5-12 years need 10-11 hours of sleep.
 WebMD recommends: